-The Initial Requirements are those actions the Landlord has to complete within 30 days of receipt of a Deposit under the Housing Act 2004 or section 45(2)(a) of The Renting Homes (Wales) Act 2016.
+The Initial Requirements are those actions the Landlord has to complete within 30 days of receipt of a Deposit under the Housing Act 2004.
 They are:

 - to protect the Deposit in a government-authorised scheme like ours; and - to give the Tenant a copy of the Prescribed Information.